ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ### Mica effect as color

 > [!NOTE]
-> Unfortunately I haven't figured this out yet.
-If you have any info please
+> Unfortunately, I haven't figured this out yet.
+If you have any info, please
 > contribute by making a pull request.

 ### Gradient as color